MKGO Icon

 Buyer’s journey examples

-Thought process | My client’s website traffic has dropped suddenly | I need to increase their website traffic | An SEO audit would help me to develop an effective strategy |
+Thought process My website traffic has dropped suddenly I need to increase website traffic An SEO audit would help me to develop an effective strategy

-Content offer | SEO Traffic Drop Diagnosis (checklist) | The Ultimate Guide to Growing Website Traffic (ebook) | Free 1 hour SEO consultation |
+Content offer SEO Traffic Drop Diagnosis (checklist) The Ultimate Guide to Growing Website Traffic (ebook) Free 1-hour SEO consultation

 Here’s an example we created for On the Go Tours, who organise group tours and bespoke holidays:

-Content offer | The complete guide on how to deal with stress (eBook) | Hotel or Adventure Breaks? (infographic) | How to choose your perfect holiday (tool/quiz) |
+Content offer The Complete Guide to Dealing with Stress (eBook) Hotel or Adventure Breaks? (infographic) How to Choose Your Perfect Holiday (quiz)

 Evaluating search terms and their motivations can be helpful when planning content throughout the buyer’s journey, but they are certainly not definitive and should be used as guidelines rather than rules.